foursquare/rogue/README.md

 # Rogue

-Rogue is a type-safe internal DSL for querying and modifying MongoDB records in the Lift web framework.
-It is fully expressive with respect to the basic options provided by MongoDB's native query language, but in a type-safe manner, building on the record types specified in your Lift models.
+Rogue is a type-safe internal Scala DSL for constructing and executing find and modify commands against MongoDB in the Lift web framework.
+The DSL is fully expressive with respect to the basic options provided by MongoDB's native query language, but in a type-safe manner, building on the record types specified in your Lift models.
 An example:

     Venue where (_.mayor eqs 1234) and (_.categories contains "Thai") fetch(10)

 The type system enforces the following constraints:

 - the fields must actually belong to the record (e.g., mayor is a field on the Venue record)
 - the field type must match the operand type (e.g., mayor is an IntField)
 - the operator must make sense for the field type (e.g., categories is a MongoListField)